Table of Contents[Hide][Show]

 Raw Leafy Greens Contain High Oxalate Levels

-The vegetables used in green smoothies are almost without exception high oxalate foods.
+While very nutritious, the vegetables used in green smoothies are almost without exception high oxalate foods.
 Over time, a high oxalate diet can contribute to some very serious health problems particularly if you are one of the 20% of people (1 in 5) that have a genetic tendency to produce oxalates or if you suffer from candida or other fungal challenge.
 In those cases, a high oxalate diet can deal a devastating blow to health.

 Oxalate Toxicity Not a New Problem

 The effects of oxalate toxicity have plagued humankind since ancient times.
 For example, scientists discovered an oxalate kidney stone about the size of a golf ball in a 2000 year old mummy from Chile using x-ray analysis.

 Build-up of shards of oxalate crystals can occur almost anywhere in the body.
 Whatever tissue contains them, pain or worse is the result.

 75-90% of kidney stones are oxalate related with 10-15% of Americans afflicted at some point during their lives.
 As the star shaped crystalline stones pass from the kidney, they cause pressure and pain in the bladder and urethra and can actually tear up the walls of the urinary tract.